 The eligibility of Atal Pension Yojana are mentioned below:

-- The individual must be an Indian citizen.
+- You must be an Indian citizen.

 Features & Benefits of Atal Pension Yojana